Skip to content ↓

 Wild Beasts 3D project.
 Students will explore:

-• How Artists work and illustrate wold beasts
+• How artists work and illustrate wild beasts

 • Drawing beasts, applying the formal elements